 spiritual), but I just wasn’t sure, so I would say, “I believe I’m saved.”
 That sounds good, but it really means, “I have reason to hope I will be saved after passing the final test.”
 Due

 to spiritual insecurity, Adventists generally don’t refer to themselves as “born again,” probably because a person spiritually born again would have assurance of salvation.
-After all, they
+After all, babies

 I didn’t have the assurance I secretly craved.
 In addition to knowing that my Sabbath-keeping was deeply flawed, I also recognized that the Sabbath is symbolic of one’s relationship with